MrRuela/spotify-skill/README.md

 If you log in to Spotify using Facebook, your password will be your _Facebook_ password, but your Spotify device username.
 You can get your Spotify device username [here](https://www.spotify.com/us/account/set-device-password/).

 _NOTE: You MUST have a Premium Spotify account to use this **Skill**.
 It will NOT work with a free Spotify account._
+_NOTE: If you are using a Raspberry Pi with PiCroft you need some spotify client such as Raspotify.

 ## Examples